UCLCS0061/Lab01-template/README.md

 The petlib documentation is [available on-line here](http://petlib.readthedocs.org/en/latest/index.html).

+### Checking out code

+Check out the code by using your preferred git client (e.g., git command line client, Github Desktop, Sourcetree).
+Alternatively, if you are using VSCode, click the `Open in Visual Studio Code` button above to automatically check out and open the repository.

 ### Setup
 The intended environment for this lab is the Linux operating system with Python 3 installed.

 We provide a `setup.sh` file that creates a local virtual environment, installs the dependencies needed for the lab, and activates the virtual environment.
 To run the setup file, type `source setup.sh` into the terminal.
 The virtual